 - Copies of all available documentation to verify your participation

-Using Credits Only for Activities Occurring Within the Current Two Year Cycle
+Using Credits Only for Activities Occurring Within the Correct Two-Year Cycle

 Only those activities conducted within the two years before the end of the cycle are eligible for credit.
-While the on-line tracking tool will account for events which are not within the cycle, those who choose not to use the on-line tool are advised to check the beginning and end dates of their current cycle when choosing and reporting their CPD activities.
+Please check the beginning and end dates of the cycle being audited when reporting your CPD activities.

 Including Sufficient Detail about Activities